Arunkumar471/uptimekuma/README.md

-`docker run -d --restart-always -p 3001:3001 -v uptime-kuma:/app/data --name uptime-kuma louislam/uptime-kuma:1` uptime kuma will be running on `http://localhost:3001`
+`docker run -d --restart-always -p 3001:3001 -v uptime-kuma:/app/data --name uptime-kuma louislam/uptime-kuma:1` uptime kuma will be running on `http://localhost:3001` NFS not supported.

-NFS not supported.
+we can monitor the url of website and we can use authentication and authorization.